 According to company press releases, more than 900 Ford dealers have been certified to sell electric cars.
 But we've heard stories about sales staff having no information about the vehicle—and in fact, discouraging people from buying one.
 In Los Angeles—a red hot hotspot for EV adoption—one shopper told us that he couldn’t get any information from the dealership about buying a Ford Focus Electric, despite making it crystal clear that he was a customer with cash in hand and ready to buy.
-Hopefully that's just one anecdote, rather than any sign of trouble—but be prepared for similar treatment.

 The official 19 markets for the Focus Electric are: Atlanta, Austin, Boston, Chicago, Denver, Detroit, Houston, Los Angeles, New York, Orlando, Phoenix, Portland, Raleigh Durham, Richmond, San Diego, San Francisco, Seattle, Tucson and Washington, D.C.